 [IMPORTANT: Method and results were written using a randomized dataset produced by Qualtrics to simulate what these sections will look like after data collection.
 These will be updated following the data collection.
 For the purpose of the simulation, we wrote things in past tense, but no pre-registration or data collection took place yet.]

+[Note about tables: Code and outputs based on simulated random noise data are provided on the OSF.
+We added the tables below as placeholders to give readers an idea of what the results section would look like following data collection.
+We only filled several examples, but mostly left the tables empty, given that the random noise numbers are meaningless.]

 Extension: Measuring participants’ categorizations of stigma by source

-We examined whether the categorization used by the target article matches with that of our sample.
-We summarized descriptive statistics for the categorizations of stigmas in Table 10.
+We examined whether the categorization used by the target article matches that of our sample.
+We summarized descriptive statistics for the categorizations of stigmas in Table 9.

-Table 10
+Table 9

-Summary of participants’ responses matching researchers’ categorization of stigmas in the no-information control condition
+Summary of participants’ responses matching researchers’ categorization of stigmas in the control (no info) condition